No Products in the Cart

 Now, inhale through your nose while counting to 4.
 Hold this breath and count up to 7.
 Exhale through your mouth while counting up to 8.
 The exhalation should create a whooshing sound because of the location of the tongue.
 Repeat this cycle four times; however, if your body feels sleepy before completing four cycles, let go and enjoy your sleep.

-Practicing mindfulness meditation has several benefits, like reducing anxiety, managing stress, relaxation, etc. Mindfulness and meditation are not just for the yogis; they can be incorporated into daily lives to harness their potential benefits.
+Practicing mindfulness meditation has several benefits, like reducing anxiety, managing stress, relaxation, etc. Mindfulness and meditation are not just for the yogis; they can be incorporated into our daily lives to harness their potential benefits.
 Mindfulness is essentially observing the present without judgment.

 One way to practice mindfulness is to do a body scan.
-Start by taking a few deep breaths and then let the breath return to its normal pace.
+Start by taking a few deep breaths, and then let the breath return to its normal pace.
 Now observe your body; notice how it’s lying against the bed and what sensations you’re feeling.
 Make sure not to get stuck on any sensation or thought, just observe and let go.

 Observe each body part and its sensation; once done with all body regions, observe the entire body.
 The goal is to stay present and observe without judging or reacting.
 You can also use this technique by observing all the sounds you can hear from your surroundings.